Lab 4 Solutions

 What would the implementation of

-increase.
+++with a+=increase.
 It would also need to decide whether the condition variable needs to be notified by checking to see if the encapsulated value pre-increment was less than or equal to 0 and the value post-increment is positive.
-If so, thennotify_all
+If so, thennotify_allneeds to be invoked.

 - The key line in signal would need to replace the